-October 30, 2017
+November 8, 2017

-Poverty and Progress: The State of Being Poor in Ohio and New Threats Ahead
+Poverty and Progress:

+The State of Being Poor in Wisconsin and New Threats Ahead

 Sustained economic gains and strong federal and state programs have led to welcome progress in the fight against poverty over the last several years.
-Ohio is finally seeing poverty rates edge downwards.
+Wisconsin is finally seeing poverty rates edge downwards.
 This is good news.
-But poverty in Ohio remains higher than it was before the Great Recession, and actions by Congress and the Trump administration threaten to weaken the very programs that have contributed to progress made so far.
+But poverty in Wisconsin remains higher than it was before the Great Recession, and actions by Congress and the Trump administration threaten to weaken the very programs that have contributed to progress made so far.

-Data released in September by the Census Bureau show that the poverty rate in Ohio was 14.6 percent in 2016, statistically unchanged from 2015.
-But it has declined from 2014, when it was 15.8 percent, and from 16.3 percent in 2012.
-Nationally, the poverty rate declined to 14.0 percent in 2016, down from 14.7 percent in 2015 and from 15.9 percent in 2012.1 Additional data from the Census Bureau and other sources show the ways we are making progress in the fight against poverty.
+Data released in September by the Census Bureau show that the poverty rate in Wisconsin was 11.8 percent in 2016, statistically unchanged from 2015.
+But it has declined from 2014, when it was 13.2 percent.
+Nationally, the poverty rate declined to 14.0 percent in 2016, down from 14.7 percent in 2015 and from a recent high of 15.9 percent in 2012.1 Additional data from the Census Bureau and other sources show the ways we are making progress in the fight against poverty.
 We are seeing relief for some poor and near-poor families who have been lifted out of poverty by a stronger economy and an increase in incomes and the number of jobs, as well as by federal programs and policies that lift them up.
 In fact, the new Census Bureau data also show that effective anti-poverty programs like housing assistance, the Supplemental Nutrition Assistance Program, (SNAP, formerly known as food stamps), low-income tax credits, and assistance for people with disabilities lift millions out of poverty.
 But we are not yet back to the poverty rates we saw in 2007 before the Great Recession.
-With job growth continuing and with strong federal and state programs for low-income Ohioans, we ought to be able to take steps to accelerate the pace of poverty reduction even more, and finally decrease poverty below prerecession levels.
+With job growth continuing and with strong federal and state programs for low-income Wisconsinites, we ought to be able to take steps to accelerate the pace of poverty reduction even more and finally decrease poverty below pre-recession levels.

-However, more than 1.6 million Ohioans are still suffering under the grip of poverty, and the progress we have made is threatened by proposals from Congress and the Trump administration that would cut programs that have lifted millions out of poverty.
+However, more than 661,500 Wisconsinites are still suffering under poverty's weight, and the progress we have made is threatened by proposals from Congress and the Trump administration that would cut programs that have lifted millions out of poverty.
 Proposed budgets and spending bills from leadership in the House, Senate, and White House would slash billions from the very programs that have enabled this progress.
 Such cuts would surely cause millions more Americans to suffer in poverty and near poverty.